 #2.
 Go Shopping With a Shopping List

-Try to buy local seasonal produce.
 This is better for your health as these food-stuffs are likely to have fewer preservatives and higher content of nutrients than those shipped in from elsewhere, especially from overseas.
 They would be better for taste as well.

-#4.
-Get Healthy Meal Kits Sent to Your Door
+#3.
+Get Some Healthy Meal Kits Delivered

 The easy option for healthy meals…